“How to unclog a kitchen sink”...

 Here’s an example below:

 Sifting through pages and pages of solutions is a time waster, and a recipe for frustration.
-People with problems want to know straight up when an answer is trusted as a solution.
+People with problems want to know when an answer is trusted.
 If you make it easy to find answers in your Q & A community, you can rest assured that your forum will be the first place they go before using any other channel.

 4. Creating a Solution Notification System

 What’s the point of answering a question if the person with the problem never sees it?
 Take care of your customers.
 Find ways to communicate with them by their preferred communication method, to make sure they know that their question has been answered.

 5. Rewarding Your Community Champions

 When people spend their time helping your company by helping your members, it’s nice to reward them.
 While Google is known for organizing a yearly trip for their most valuable community members, you don’t need to compete by buying your forum champions a new car.

 There are many ways to celebrate and show your appreciation for these generous individuals without breaking the bank.
 Give them public recognition with badges, ranks, points or titles.
 Use a leaderboard, or some other form of measurement, to reward these community wizards with special privileges, some swag from your company, or special discounts.

 You can even consider adding them to a special group for your product team to use them as beta-testers.
 There are lots of creative ways to motivate these important individuals to help.
 The options are as limitless as your imagination.